 Our common stock began trading publicly on the NYSE under the symbol "HLT" on December 12, 2013.
-As of December 31, 2017, there were approximately 35 holders of record of our common stock.
-This stockholder figure does not include a substantially greater number of holders whose shares are held of record by banks, brokers and other financial institutions.
-On January 3, 2017, we completed a 1-for-3 reverse stock split of our outstanding common stock.
+As of December 31, 2018, there were approximately 14 holders of record of our common stock, which does not include a substantially greater number of beneficial holders whose shares are held of record by banks, brokers and other financial institutions.

-We currently pay regular quarterly cash dividends and expect to continue paying regular dividends on a quarterly basis.
+We currently pay regular quarterly cash dividends and expect to continue paying regular cash dividends on a quarterly basis.
 Any decision to declare and pay dividends in the future will be made at the sole discretion of our board of directors and will depend on, among other things, our results of operations, cash requirements, financial condition, contractual restrictions and other factors that our board of directors may deem relevant.
 Because we are a holding company and have no direct operations, we will only be able to pay dividends from funds we receive from our subsidiaries.
-The following table presents the high and low sales prices for our common stock as reported by the NYSE and the cash dividends we declared for the last two fiscal years: